Psingh12354/Aptitude/README.md

 Solution:

 Assuming that the numbers are (a – d), a, (a + d) and their sum is 45, we get the middle number as 15.
 Now, the product (a – d) (a + d) = 200.
 Solving, we get d = 5.
 Therefore, the numbers are 10, 15 and 20.

+### 36) if 1 is added to the denominator of a fraction, the fraction becomes 1/2. if 1 is added to the numerator of the fraction, the fraction becomes 1. find the fraction

+Solution:

+x/(y+1)=1/2

+and

+(x+1)/y=1

+2x-y=1 ....eq (1)

+x=y-1 ....eq (2)

+by solving eq 1 and 2 we get

+x=2 and y=3

+### 37) After the division of a number successively by 3, 4 and 7, the remainder obtained is 2, 1 and 4 respectively.
+What will be remainder if 84 divide the same number?

+A. 80

+B. 75

+C. 42

+D. 53

+Answer: Option D

+Solution:
+As the Number gives a remainder of 4 when it is divided by 7, then the number must be in form of (7x + 4)

+The same gives remainder 1 when it is divided 4, so the number must be in the form of {4 × (7x + 4) + 1}

+Also, the number when divided by 3 gives remainder 2, thus number must be in form of [3 × {4 × (7x + 4) + 1} + 2]

+Now, On simplifying,
+[3 × {4 × (7x + 4) + 1} + 2]
+= 84x + 53
+We get the final number 53 more than a multiple of 84 Hence, if the number is divided by 84, The remainder will be 53

+### 38) If the sum of two numbers is 55 and the H.C.F. and L.C.M. of these numbers are 5 and 120 respectively, then the sum of the reciprocals of the numbers is equal to:

+A) 55/601

+B) 601/55

+C) 11/120

+D) 120/11

+Solution:
+Then, a + b = 55 and ab = 5 x 120 = 600.
+The required sum =1a+1b = a+bab= 55600=11120